TezosTaqueria/taqueria-github-action/README.md

 The name of a specific task to run.
 This input is mainly used for testing purposes.

-### `tests`
+### `test_plugin`

-When set to true, all tests in the `tests` directory will be run using the Jest plugin.
+When set to jest, all tests in the `tests` directory will be run using the Jest plugin.
 This option makes use of the `jest` plugin so please make sure to install it.

+### `test_files`

+When set to jest, all tests in the `tests` directory will be run using same plugin than the compile one.

 ## Example usage